 “I might have subtly started to gain some weight back, but that awareness of calorie counting or calorie conversion into energy and fat, it’s never left me.
 I still have that.”- Alayna

 Alayna thought she looked better as a thinner person.
-She finally got her first boyfriend thinking it was because she was more attractive from the weight loss, got on birth control and started to gain more weight from that.
+She got her first boyfriend thinking it was because she was more attractive from the weight loss and instantly got on birth control and started to gain more weight from the medication.
 She felt out of control with her weight at the time and she didn’t like it.

 “Once you become aware of how your body needs to change by someone else’s standard, that’s a really hard thing to let go of.
 It really shapes how you see yourself.”-Alayna

 When Alayna was living by herself in college after she was out of the dorm rooms, she got really isolated living on her own and she began binging and purging.

 “I would order this awesome chop salad from my favorite pizza place, maybe some wings, crush it while watching Intervention on cable TV and then I would go throw it up.”- Alayna

 Every time Alayna would go out with her friends eating and drinking, she would throw everything up afterwards.
 She said she only ever did it in the evenings and she would keep down her breakfast and lunch.
 She noticed also that when she would take Adderall, like many college students do sadly, she lost a ton of weight.
 She would work out on it, which is not good for your heart, study off of it and use it to curb her appetite.

 “It’s always been the struggle of figuring out how do I stay present in indulging in food because it’s something I love, while also having a really fit body because that is something I like to feel.”- Alayna